88th Mixed Brigade: History

 The unit was created in March 1937, based on the anarchist battalions fighting in the Córdoba offensive, as well as the former Andalusia-Extremadura Column.
 The command of the unit was entrusted to Juan Fernández Pérez.
-The 88th MB became part of the 19th Division of the 8th Corps Army and was assigned to the Peñarroya-Pueblonuevo sector, where she intervened in offensive operations between March 27 and April 13.
+The 88th MB became part of the 19th Division of the 8th Corps Army and was assigned to the Peñarroya-Pueblonuevo sector, where it intervened in offensive operations between March 27 and April 13.
 In August, the artillery commander Francisco Blanco Pedraza took over command of the unit.
 A few months later, in December, Blanco handed over command of the mixed brigade to militia major Francisco Rodríguez Muñoz, and the unit was incorporated into the 38th Division, with his command post in Hinojosa del Duque.

-In the spring of 1938 it participated in a small offensive in the Azuaga-Granja de Torrehermosa sector, but the attack ended in failure.
+In the spring of 1938, it participated in a small offensive in the Azuaga-Granja de Torrehermosa sector, but the attack ended in failure.
 A few months later, it took part in operations related to the Battle of Merida pocket.
 At the end of the fighting, the 88th Mixed Brigades moved to cover the defensive line of the Zújar River.
 On March 27, 1939, with the decomposition of the front and the Republican Army, the brigade dissolved itself.

 In the last months of the war, the anarchist Antonio Raya was political commissar of the brigade.
 After the end of the war, Raya became an important leader of the Spanish Maquis in Andalusia, organizing rural and urban guerrillas that acted in the provinces of Málaga, Córdoba and Granada.